pybricks/pybricks-api/doc/main/signaltypes.rst

 temperature: °C
 ---------------

-Temperature is measured in degrees Celcius (°C).
+Temperature is measured in degrees Celsius (°C).
 To convert to degrees Fahrenheit (°F) or Kelvin (K), you can use the following conversion formulas:

     :math:`^{\circ}\kern1pt\!F =\kern1pt^{\circ}\kern1pt\!C \cdot \frac{9}{5} + 32`.